-- Resume or curriculum vitae of the lead artist(s) involved with the project - Letters from up to two partners or collaborators (if applicable) confirming the nature of their participation (maximum two letters, one page each).
-Do not include general letters of support. - Examples of work relevant to the proposed project, to demonstrate the scale and scope of the work to be circulated or toured.
-See 'Required Support Materials' section within guidelines for maximum submission amounts.
+- □ Letters from partners or collaborators, if applicable, confirming the nature of their participation (maximum two letters, one page each) - Examples of work relevant to the proposed project, to demonstrate the scale and scope of the work to be circulated or toured (see 'Required support materials' section within guidelines for maximum submission amounts)

-Page 18 of 18

-Car D tegory 1 & 2: Outbound and Inbound Activity An itinerary of touring or circulation activities Written confirmations of engagement from hosting organizations, including fees/guarantees, dates, or other information about venues (if applicable to the project) An audience and/or market development plan, and specific circulation strategy or public programming or outreach plan tegory 1 & 2: Single Artistic touring or travel opportunities or the Participation in ev ents focused on the promotion, planning or networking development Written confirmation of invitation or confirmation of registration along with any additional benefits provided such as festival passes, workshops, or in-kind contributions.
-An itinerary and timeline of networking opportunities scheduled meetings or outreach plans.
-Ca tegory 3: Digitization and Translations Written confirmation from the individual(s) engaged for the digitization or translation including the timeframe, scope of work, and compensation.
-A résumé of the individual engaged for digitization or translation work.
-Test all materials before submitting your application.
-After you submit your application: Add NoReply@BCArtsCouncil.ca to your safe senders list if you haven't already done so.
-Notification of results will come from this system email roughly 16 weeks after the submission deadline.
-Keep your mailing address up to date in your online Personal Profile.
-Grant payments will be mailed to this address.
-Contact a Program Advisor for feedback on the assessment of your application after you have received notification of the results.
+Category 1 & 2: Outbound and Inbound Activity

+- D An itinerary of touring or circulation activities - Written confirmations of engagement from hosting organizations, including fees/guarantees, dates, or other information about venues (if applicable to the project) - An audience and/or market development plan, and specific circulation strategy or public programming or outreach plan

+Category 1 & 2: Single Artistic touring or travel opportunities or the Participation in events focused on the promotion, planning or networking development

+- Written confirmation of invitation or confirmation of registration along with any additional benefits provided such as festival passes, workshops, or in-kind contributions. - An itinerary and timeline of networking opportunities scheduled meetings or outreach plans.

+Category 3: Digitization and Translations

+- Written confirmation from the individual(s) engaged for the digitization or translation including the timeframe, scope of work, and compensation - D A résumé of the individual engaged for digitization or translation work - D Test all materials before submitting your application.

+After you submit your application:

+- Add NoReply@BCArtsCouncil.ca to your safe senders list if you haven't already done so.
+Notification of results will come from this system email roughly 16 weeks after the submission deadline. - Keep your mailing address up to date in your online Personal Profile.
+Grant payments will be mailed to this address. - □ Contact a Program Advisor for feedback on the assessment of your application after you have received notification of the results.